 Historic personal loan interest rates

 The following charts illustrate how personal loan interest rates for three- and five-year loans can vary over time.
 Like other consumer loan rates, personal loan interest rates generally track the federal funds rate.
 This is why rates were low in 2022 — when the effective federal funds rate was under 1%.
-For reference, as of June 22, the effective federal funds rate was 3.63%.
+For reference, the effective federal funds rate was 3.63% in August 2026.

 Read More: The Fed's Effect on Personal Loan Rates Explained